 Here is a list of my favorite stock photo websites:

 A website that has hundreds of photos on different subjects and is free to use and alter to your liking.
+I love the beautiful landscape and nature photos on there.

 Here are some of the photos you can find there: